 The ultimate beneficiary of the ExAlt Trusts is an unrelated third party charity (the "Charitable Beneficiary") that is entitled to i) approximately 5% of any amounts paid to Beneficient as payment on amounts due under each ExAlt Loan, ii) approximately 10% of the amount of excess cash Collateral, if any, following the full repayment of an ExAlt Loan; and (iii) all amounts accrued and held at the ExAlt Trusts once all amounts due to Beneficient under the ExAlt Loans and any fees related to Beneficient's services to the ExAlt Trusts are repaid.
 The Charitable Beneficiary's account balances with respect to its interest in such ExAlt Trusts cannot be reduced to below zero.
 Any losses allocable to the Charitable Beneficiary in excess of its account balances are reclassified at each period end to the trusts deficit account, which is included as part of noncontrolling interest.
 Additional ExAlt Trusts are created with each new liquidity transaction with customers.
 These new ExAlt Trusts, which are consolidated by Beneficient, result in the recognition of additional noncontrolling interest representing the interests in these new ExAlt Trusts held by the Charitable Beneficiary.
-For the three and six months ended June 30, 2021, nil and \$0.4 million, respectively, of such noncontrolling interest was created, compared to nil for both the three and six months ended June 30, 2020.
+For the three months ended March 31, 2021 and 2020, \$0.4 million and nil, respectively, of such noncontrolling interest was created.